2bt/fakesid-old/app/src/main/assets/help.md

 The wavetable defines how the SID control register and the pulse-width are updated over time.
 Each row responds to one frame.
 Add and remove rows by respectively pressing the buttons labeled *`+`* and *`-`* below the table.
-When an instrument is triggered, the wavetable is played, beginning at the top and progressing to the next row after each frame.
+When an instrument is triggered, its wavetable is played, beginning at the top and progressing to the next row with each frame.
 Set the loop point by pressing the corresponding row index.

 The first four buttons of a wavetable row configure the waveform.
 The next three buttons stand for ring modulation, hardsync, and gate.
 Fake SID performs a binary and-operation on the signals of all selected waveforms.
-(Note that the correct behavior of the SID chip is not emulated correctly.)
+(Note that the SID chip is not emulated correctly in this regard.)

 The next button describes the pulse-width command, which can be toggled between *`=`* and *`+`*.
 The slider on the right let's you adjust the command parameter.